 About Peace Action

 Peace Action is the nation’s largest grassroots peace network with chapters and affiliates in states across the country.
-We organize our network to place pressure on Congress and the administration through write-in campaigns, internet actions, citizen lobbying and direct action.
+We organize our network to place pressure on Congress and the administration through write-in campaigns, internet actions, grassroots lobbying and direct action.
 Through a close relationship with progressive members of Congress, we play a key role in devising strategies to move forward peace legislation.
 As a leading member of various coalitions, we lend our expertise and large network to achieving common goals.

 For over 60 years, Peace Action has worked for an environment where all are free from violence and war.
 We understand that long-standing global conflicts require long-term solutions and that US foreign policy has a lasting effect on the world.
 We are working to promote a new U.S. foreign policy that is based on peaceful support for human rights and democracy, eliminating the threat of weapons of mass destruction, and cooperation with the world community.
 We organize against pre-emptive wars, and advocate for the withdrawal of American troops and contractors from the endless wars across the Middle East.